“Depressingly, your teenage years are indelibly marked on you,” says Charlie Covell, writer of Channel 4 hit The End of the F***ing World.

-Initially running away from their useless parents - who Covell describes as “at the best, ... incompetent, at the worst, they’re pretty evil" - the darkness only seem to escalate for the pair on their road trip; with murder, theft, a police chase and another incapable parent at the helm.
+Initially running away from their useless parents - who Covell describes as “at the best, ... incompetent, at the worst, they’re pretty evil" - the darkness only seems to escalate for the pair on their road trip; with murder, theft, a police chase and another incapable parent at the helm.

 “It’s trying to get that balance of it being deadpan and wry without being cold and arch…you’re trying to get a human warmth and reality in this heightened world.”

-The eight-part series, which earned Covell a Writer award nomination at the RTS Programme Awards, has shone a light on her writing talent.
+The eight-part series, which earned Covell a Writer Award nomination at the RTS Programme Awards, has shone a light on her writing talent.